Inherit the Wind (play): Act Three

-In the chaos that ensues after the adjournment, Brady begins to deliver his speech and struggles to be heard.
-The crowd begins to leave, and the radio people turn off the microphones.
+In the chaos that ensues after the adjournment, Brady attempts to deliver his remarks anyway but struggles to be heard.
+The crowd begins to leave, and the reporters turn off their microphones.
 Brady shouts even louder, trying to get the crowd's attention.
-Suddenly he collapses, and is carried out of the courtroom in a delirium.
+He then collapses and is carried out of the courtroom in a delirium.
 Hornbeck sneers at Brady and calls him a political loser.
 Cates asks Drummond if he won or lost, and Drummond says he won by bringing national attention to a bad law.
-Hornbeck says his newspaper will pay Cates' bail to keep him out of jail.
+Hornbeck says his newspaper will make sure to cover any future legal expenses for Cates.

-Rachel enters, and tells Cates that she moved out of her father's house.
+Rachel enters and tells Cates that she moved out of her father's house, declaring that she will marry him even without his blessing.
 She tells Cates that she tried to read some of Darwin's book, which she shows to him, but didn't understand it.
-She apologizes to Drummond and says she was afraid of thinking because thinking could lead to bad thoughts.
+She apologizes to Drummond and admits that he was right in telling her that she should not fear her own thoughts.

-The Judge enters and announces that Matthew Harrison Brady has just died.
-Drummond is deeply saddened.
-Hornbeck criticizes Brady at length, sarcastically saying that he died of "a busted belly", but Drummond says Hornbeck is being unfairly critical of religious belief.
-They argue about Brady's achievements.
-Hornbeck accuses Drummond of being overly sentimental, and leaves.
+The Judge enters and announces that Matthew Harrison Brady is dead.
+Drummond is deeply saddened while a gleeful Hornbeck criticizes Brady at length, sarcastically saying that he died of "a busted belly" and calling him a "bunko artist".
+Drummond defends his old friend.
+They argue about Brady's achievements, and Drummond questions why Hornbeck, who believes in nothing, has any right to question Brady's sincerity.
+Hornbeck accuses Drummond of being overly "sentimental", and leaves.

 Cates and Rachel depart to catch a train; they are leaving town to be married elsewhere.
 Rachel leaves behind Cates's copy of Darwin's The Descent of Man.
-Drummond picks up both the Darwin book and a Bible, and leaves the courtroom with both books in his briefcase.
+Drummond picks up both the Darwin book and Brady's personal Bible and leaves the courtroom with both books in his briefcase.

 Original production and revivals

-Lawrence and Lee’s play was rejected by eight Broadway producers before coming to the attention of Margot Jones, a theater director and producer in Dallas, Texas.
+Lawrence and Lee’s play was rejected by eight Broadway producers before coming to the attention of Margo Jones, a theater director and producer in Dallas, Texas.
 With Jones directing, Inherit the Wind premiered in Dallas on January 10, 1955, and received rave reviews.
 The Broadway rights were soon acquired by Herman Shumlin, and the play opened at Broadway’s National Theatre on April 21, 1955.
 Shumlin directed, with actors Paul Muni, Ed Begley and Tony Randall in the cast.
 It played on Broadway until June 22, 1957, where it closed after 806 performances.

-It was revived on Broadway twice: April 4 – May 12, 1996 and April 12 – July 8, 2007.
-The 1996 revival starred George C. Scott (who played Brady in the later 1999 film version) as Drummond and Charles Durning as Brady.
-In April, Scott had to leave the show mid-performance due to ill health and was replaced by the show's producer, Tony Randall, for that day.
-Randall played the Wednesday matinees for Scott from that point on.
-His illness finally led to the revival's closure.
+The play was revived on Broadway twice: April 4–May 12, 1996 and April 12–July 8, 2007.
+The 1996 revival starred George C. Scott (who played Brady in the later 1999 TV version) as Drummond and Charles Durning as Brady.
+In April, Scott had to leave the show mid-performance due to ill health and was replaced by Randall (who was producing) for that day.
+Scott did not return, and Randall assumed the role for Wednesday matinees.
+The revival closed early as Scott's presence had been one of the main draws.
 Christopher Plummer and Brian Dennehy starred in the 2007 revival.